St Mary's Church, Walthamstow: Modern refurbishment and community facilities

-The bells are rung regularly today and thanks to the restoration work, can do so for many years to come.

 In 2019, St Mary's announced it had secured a nearly £1.5 million National Lottery Fund Heritage grant to restore and renovate the church building as part of its Creative Church project.
-The works were scheduled to begin in 2021 and the project is expected to cost approximately £3.37 million in total.
-The regeneration project aims to repair and renovate the ancient building to make it more suitable for community arts and cultural activities, alongside securing its future as a working parish church.
-Renovations and plans include the removal of the pews to create more flexible seating, building an extension to create a new entrance and gallery space, creating a cafe with an outdoor serving window, upgrading the sound system and lighting, adding three additional toilets, creating heritage displays and renovating the church's two back vestries among other renovations.
-Free community arts and heritage activities are also planned as part of the project.
+The works began in 2021 and cost approximately £3.37 million in total.
+The regeneration project repaired and renovated the ancient building to make it more suitable for community arts and cultural activities, alongside securing its future as a working parish church.
+The project removed the pews to create more flexible seating, built an extension to create a new entrance and gallery\exhibition space, created a cafe with an outdoor serving window, upgraded the sound system and lighting, added additional toilets and a play area, created heritage displays and renovated the church's two back vestries among other improvements.
+Free community arts and heritage activities were also part of the project.
+St Mary's also hires rooms and spaces in both the church and nearby St Mary's Welcome Centre to outside groups.

+The church hosts regular exhibitions, performances and other community events, and has a cafe run by local partners Ruttle & Rowe with both indoor and outdoor seating as well as a play area for young children.
+The church is a founding member of Waltham Forest Citizens, the local Citizens UK alliance and a member of the Inclusive Church network.

+St Mary's is also well known for its green publicly accessible churchyard, which is the largest green space in Walthamstow Village and won 'Churchyard of the Year' in the 2023 London in Bloom gardening competition.

+In 2025, Matthew Lloyd Architects won a prestigious RIBA London award for St Mary's regeneration project.

 Churchyard

 The churchyard contains war graves of three service personnel of World War I and nine of World War II.

-The churchyard is home to the Burials in Bloom project, where local residents "adopt" a grave that is not currently visited.
+The churchyard is home to the 'Burials in Bloom' project, where local residents 'adopt' a grave that is not currently visited.
 Dozens of residents have participated in the community gardening scheme, which is run by head gardener Tim Hewitt.
-In 2021, St Mary's Churchyard won London in Bloom's "Silver Gilt" award for the churchyard category.
+In 2021, St Mary's Churchyard won London in Bloom's 'Silver Gilt' award for the churchyard category.
+The churchyard has since won 'Churchyard of the Year' multiple times.

-St. Mary's today

-St. Mary's is an active church today, with a large multi-cultural congregation and involved in supporting its local community.

-The church is now also a music and recording venue.
-Peter McCarthy has in the past run the "Music in the Village" series of concerts in the church and other local groups such as London Forest Choir have used the venue for concerts.
-The Stow (Walthamstow) Festival has also used the venue.

-St Mary's is also home to the St Mary's Music Hall: a series of world, folk and jazz concerts, which, during the building works, relocated to The Sanctuary at Greenleaf Road Baptist Church.
+In 2025, St Mary's Churchyard was featured on ITV's Alan Titchmarsh's Gardening Club.